turbot/steampipe-plugin-kubernetes/docs/index.md

     - w-spcloud123456
 ```

-### Custom Resources

-Steampipe will create table schemas for all custom resources set in the `custom_resource_tables` argument.

-For instance, if my connection configuration is:
+If my connection configuration is:

 ```hcl
 connection "kubernetes" {